erkemp3/book-library/README.md

 Make sure the DBNAME in you `.env.test` has a different name.

-You can then fire up the API with `npm start`.# book-library
+You can then fire up the API with `npm start`

 ## By Ellie Kemp and Manchester Codes